 Choose the right background for your picture

-Background is a crucial element of a picture, and we are not always careful about it.
-I recommend avoiding a busy background which attracts the viewer’s eyes and competes for attention with the child being photographed.
+The background is a crucial element of a picture, and we are not always careful about it.
+I recommend avoiding a busy background that attracts the viewer’s eyes and competes for attention with the child being photographed.

 It is important to keep the background as clean and uniform as possible.
 To this end, I’d recommend taking pictures with the aperture setting as open as possible – if you can control the shutter function on your camera, of course – and thus create a uniform and blurred background.

 In addition, try to maintain contrast in terms of children’s colors against the background.
 It is important to try to “break” the background and dress the children in distinct colors that differ from the background behind them, so you can highlight them and create a very interesting effect for the viewer.

 Correct Composition equals the key to a successful image